serdiDev/qalqul_technical_test/README.md

 Start the project the first time by running the command: `npm install`.

-Run the project by running this command: `npm start` Runs the app in development mode.
+Run the project by running this command: `npm run dev` Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.

 ## Develop with